VBA Code: Remove Animations in PowerPoint

 You May Also Like: What is VBA? | Resources on PowerPoint Programming and VBA | Use VBA in PowerPoint, Even if You Can’t Program for Nuts

-He participates in the PowerPoint newsgroups and runs the PowerPoint Alchemy site.
-John is based out of UK, and loves to hear from PowerPoint users about concepts and ideas to create even more PowerPoint add-ins!
+John Wilson is a Microsoft PowerPoint MVP who creates some cool add-ins for PowerPoint.
+He participates in the PowerPoint newsgroups and runs the PPTAlchemy site.
+John is based out of the UK and loves to hear from PowerPoint users about concepts and ideas to create even more PowerPoint add-ins!

 Related Posts